Deltares/pandamesh/_sources/index.rst.txt

 * https://gitlab.onelab.info/gmsh/gmsh, under ``api/gmsh.py``
 * https://github.com/drufat/triangle

-These APIs are wrapped in two lightweight classes:
-:py:class:`pandamesh.TriangleMesher` and :py:class:`pandamesh.GmshMesher`.
-Both
-are initialized with a GeoDataFrame defining the geometry features of the mesh.
+These APIs are wrapped in two lightweight classes: ``pandamesh.TriangleMesher`` and ``pandamesh.GmshMesher``.
+Both are initialized with a GeoDataFrame defining the geometry features of the mesh.
 During initialization, geometries are checked for overlaps and intersections, as the mesh generators cannot deal with these.
 Generated meshes are returned as two numpy arrays: the coordinates of the vertices, and the connectivity of the mesh faces to these vertices (as is `usual`_ for many unstructured grid representations).

 GeoPandas is not suited for geometries that "wrap around" the world.
 Consequently, this package cannot generate meshes for e.g. a sphere.
-There are other packages with such functionality, see below.

 Installation
 ------------